-- Flanderization: In "Twice Upon a Time", his occasional chauvinism is turned Up to Eleven, where he can't go five minutes without saying something offensive, much to Twelve's irrigation and embarrassment; the novelisation implies that hes doing so deliberately just to annoy Twelve simply because he dislikes him.
+- Flanderization: In "Twice Upon a Time", his occasional chauvinism gets to the point where he can't go five minutes without saying something offensive, much to Twelve's irritation and embarrassment; the novelisation implies that he’s doing so deliberately just to annoy Twelve simply because he dislikes him.

 - Friend to All Children: Befriended Vicki and Dodo.
 Hartnell was this in real life.

-- Future Me Scares Me: As the primordial Doctor, he goes back and forth if he likes the newer additions down the line or wants to stay as he is out of dread.
+- Future Me Scares Me: As the primordial Doctor, he goes back and forth as to whether he likes the newer additions down the line or wants to stay as he is out of dread.
 One also loves taking charge of the Doctors and acting as their mediator toward specific goals, considering himself The Leader.